Reviews You Can Rely On

 Travelers Club Chicago 28\"222.53

-Top rollers include the Travelpro Platinum Elite, Rimowa Essential Check-In, and the Tumi 19 Degree Extended Trip.
-Unsurprisingly, each of these bags is on the expensive side (some are on the very expensive side), but there is no denying their effortlessly smooth glide.
-The Travelpro has magnetic, self-aligning wheels that help it stay true to course.
+Top rollers include the Travelpro Platinum Elite, the Briggs & Riley Baseline Large, and the Rimowa Essential Check-In.
+Their superior wheels roll smoothly whether you're cruising through baggage claim, strolling down a city sidewalk, or heading for hotel check-in.
+Unsurprisingly, all of these bags are on the expensive side (some are on the very expensive side), but there is no denying their effortlessly smooth glide.
+The Travelpro has magnetic, self-aligning wheels that help it stay true to course, and we love the Briggs & Riley because it remains compact and well-balanced no matter how much you pack.

 Magnetically aligning wheels keep the Travelpro rolling straight as an arrow.
+Credit: Jason Wanlass

 Luckily, models like the Away The Large and the Samsonite Freeform prove that you don't have to spend a fortune on your luggage to get a smooth ride.
 Both offer double-wheeled spinners that cruise very well, and trolley handles that extend and retract without getting stuck.